-New York City is an entire world all on its own.
-The residents come from countries spanning every continent, and the sizable immigrant population (from first generation to current inhabitants) has made the Big Apple feel more like home by establishing ethnic neighborhoods across the city that showcase everything from Spanish culture to Chinese culture in NYC.
+New York City is an entire world, all on its own.
+Its residents come from countries spanning every continent, and the sizable immigrant population (from first generation to current inhabitants) has made the Big Apple feel more like home by establishing ethnic neighborhoods across the city that showcase everything from Spanish culture to Chinese culture in NYC.
 And while you’ve probably heard of Chinatown and Little Italy, there are many other neighborhoods for globetrotters to add to their New York City itinerary — or for residents to visit to simulate traveling the world while staying close to home.
 Here are just a few of the best places to soak up local and global culture in NYC.

 To find West Africa in New York City, simply head to Harlem.
 Little Senegal, also referred to as “Le Petit Sénégal,” is a thriving cultural enclave, where both the music and food have a distinctly African flavor.
 Although most of the neighborhood’s residents are Senegalese, people from Ghana, Côte d’Ivoire, Mali, and other African nations have also made their homes here.

-In Little Senegal, you’ll find authentic restaurants like Africa Kine and Le Baobab, as well as Red Rooster — an American restaurant that sprinkles its food with African spices.
-No matter which Senegalese restaurant you choose, try the yassa (chicken or fish cooked with onion, garlic, lemon juice, and mustard) or the thiakry (a couscous dish topped with fruit, sour cream, and pure vanilla extract).
+In Little Senegal, you’ll find authentic restaurants like Africa Kine and Le Baobab, as well as Red Rooster, an American restaurant that sprinkles its food with African spices.
+No matter which Senegalese restaurant you choose, make sure to try the yassa (chicken or fish cooked with onion, garlic, lemon juice, and mustard) or the thiakry (a couscous dish topped with fruit, sour cream, and pure vanilla extract).
 You should also check out the Malcolm Shabazz Market, where vendors sell hand-carved figures, traditional garb, and jewelry.
-If you happen to be visiting New York during September, check the dates for the annual African-American Day Parade.
+And if you happen to be visiting New York during September, you’ll want to check the dates for the annual African-American Day Parade.

 You can find Little Senegal on and around West 116th Street in Harlem.
 The most convenient subway stop is 116 Street/8 Avenue on the B train.